 In the AnQiCMS backend, we can find the 'Content Settings' option.
 Here, there are several key settings that have a direct impact on the purification of HTML content:

-1. Whether to automatically filter external linksThis option helps us manage external links included in user content.This feature is very useful if we do not want users to add external links freely in the content, or if we want to handle external links uniformly.rel="nofollow"Property, or directly remove these links, which can prevent the spread of spammy or malicious links to some extent.
+1. Do you want to automatically filter external linksThis option can help us manage external links contained in user content.If we do not want users to add external links randomly in the content, or if we want to unify the handling of external links, this feature is very useful.After turning on, the system will automatically detect and process external links, such as adding to themrel="nofollow"Properties, or directly remove these links, which can prevent the spread of spammy external links or malicious links to some extent.

-These settings provide a basic level of protection from the source of release, which is the first step in content security policy.
+These settings provide a basic level of protection from the source of publication and are the first step in content security strategy.

-II.
-Refining the Details: Using the AnQiCMS template filter for deep purification.
+Second, fine-tuning: Using AnQiCMS template filters for deep purification.

-Even after backend preliminary filtering, the HTML content uploaded by users may still contain irregular or potentially harmful tags.At this moment, the powerful template filter of AnQiCMS can come into play, performing detailed purification processing before the content is finally presented to the user.Understanding the functions and usage scenarios of these filters is the key to ensuring content safety and aesthetics.
+Even after preliminary filtering on the backend, the HTML content uploaded by the user may still contain irregular or potentially harmful tags.At this time, the powerful template filter of AnQiCMS can be put to use, performing detailed purification processing before the content is finally presented to the user.Understanding the role and usage scenarios of these filters is crucial for ensuring content safety and aesthetics.

-AnQiCMS template defaults to automatically escaping all output content, which means that like<script>such HTML tags will be converted to&lt;script&gt;Thus, it is displayed in plain text format to prevent the browser from executing malicious code.
-However, if we want to retain some HTML tags (such as<strong>/<p>),need to be used with specific filters.
+The AnQiCMS template defaults to automatically escaping all output content, which means that tags like<script>are converted to&lt;script&gt;Thus, it is displayed in plain text format to prevent the browser from executing malicious code.
+However, if we want to retain some HTML tags (such as<strong>/<p>It requires the use of specific filters.

-When you want the HTML content uploaded by users to be displayed only in plain text form,striptagsThe filter is the most direct and effective choice.
-It removes all HTML tags from the content, leaving only the text.
+When you want the HTML content uploaded by users to be displayed only as plain text,striptagsThe filter is the most direct and effective choice.
+It removes all HTML tags from the content, leaving only text.

-• When displaying content summaries on the article list page, only plain text should be retained to avoid complex styles affecting the layout.
+• When displaying the content summary on the article list page, only plain text should be retained to avoid complex styles affecting the layout.

 {{ archive.Content|striptags }}